KaiserXLabs/github-action-workflows/README.md

 This repository contains reusable (callable) [github action workflows](https://github.com/features/actions) that help to reduce boilerplate YAML code that is needed to create and publish K8s artifacts like docker images and helm charts.

-## Build and publish docker images to container registry
+## Build and publish docker images

 Workflow name: `KaiserXLabs/github-action-workflows/.github/workflows/build-and-push-docker-image.yml@main`